AleksandarBayrev/random-important-stuff/Windows-Setup.md

 * Install `Virtual CloneDrive`
 * Disable `Activity History`
 * Disable `Shader Caching` for `Steam`
+* Use `VKD3D Proton` and `DXVK GPLAsync` for games that behave poorly under Windows.
 ## To permanently disable `ms-gamingoverlay` popup in LTSC Windows 11:
 ### Find HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\GameDVR and set the DWORD `AppCaptureEnabled` to `0`
 ### Find HKEY_CURRENT_USER\System\GameConfigStore and set the DWORD `GameDVR_Enabled` to `0`